ht93/ht93.github.io/_posts/2017-7-24-Distance-Metric-Learning-using-Graph-Convolutional-Networks-Application-to-Functional-Brain-Networks.md

 * band-pass filtering (0.01-0.1Hz)
 * registration of fMRI images to standard anatomical space (MNI152)
 ```
-After pipeline, they extract the mean time series for a set of regions from the Harvard Oxford (HO) atlas comprising R = 110 cortical and subcortical ROIs and normalise them to zero mean and unit variance.
+    * After this, they extract the mean time series for a set of regions from the Harvard Oxford (HO) atlas comprising R = 110 cortical and subcortical ROIs and normalise them to zero mean and unit variance.
-**Number**:
+* **Number**:
 ```
 Subjects number: N = 871
 ASD disease: 403